 A client filter will implement this interface to perform additional checking.

 Client-side filtering will not solve all of the problems of locating the "best" service.
-Some situations will still require other services that know "local" information, such as distances in a building add a fullstop to this sentence
+Some situations will still require other services that know "local" information, such as distances in a building.

 Finding a Service Immediately